Skip to main content (Press Enter).

 September 25, 2018

-— Author: Dr Shima D KeeneEstablishing the rule of law is a key goal and end state in counterinsurgency (COIN) operations and is a critical aspect of securing peace and preventing future conflict.
-However, recent experience in theaters such as Afghanistan has shown that establishing effective rule of law institutions and practices is not a...
+— Author: Dr Shima D KeeneView the Executive SummaryEstablishing the rule of law is a key goal and end state in counterinsurgency (COIN) operations and is a critical aspect of securing peace and preventing future conflict.
+However, recent experience in theaters such as Afghanistan has shown that establishing effective rule of law institutions and...

 MORE